 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients given antianxiety medications.
-Antianxiety medications are administered to residents experiencing anxiety or depression.
+This is the percentage of patients given antianxiety drugs.
+Antianxiety drugs are given to residents experiencing depression or anxiety.

 Managing Depression Among Residents